MCxQC/Hello-World/README.md

 ## As a Library in Your Scripts

-Radify can be included as a library in any AutoHotkey v2 script, allowing you to create custom radial menus:
+Radify can be included as a library in any AutoHotkey v2 script:

 ---